html-screen-capture-js/html-screen-capture-js/README.md

 - Default: [ ] //an empty array
 - CSS rules to add to the newly created HTML document.

-##### tagsOfIgnoredDocHeadElements
+#### cssSelectorsOfIgnoredElements

 - Type: Array of strings
 - Default: [ 'script', 'link', 'style' ]
-- Head elements with these tag names will not be cloned to the newly created HTML document.

-##### tagsOfIgnoredDocBodyElements

-- Type: Array of strings
-- Default: [ 'script' ]
-- Body elements with these tag names will not be cloned to the newly created HTML document.

-##### classesOfIgnoredDocBodyElements

-- Type: Array of strings
-- Default: [ ] //an empty array
-- Body elements with these class names will not be cloned to the newly created HTML document.

-##### attrKeyValuePairsOfIgnoredElements

-- Type: Object
-- Default: { } //an empty object
-- Each property name is an HTML attribute key, and its value is an HTML attribute value.
-Elements with these attribute name and value will not be cloned to the newly created HTML document.
+- Elements matching any of these CSS-style selectors will not be cloned to the newly created HTML document.

 ##### computedStyleKeyValuePairsOfIgnoredElements